-Heidi Bencin, MSc student 2016 – 2018 (carnivore conservation in Ohio).
+Heidi Bencin, MSc student: bobcat ecology in Ohio.
 Heidi earned her B.S. in Environmental Science from Cleveland State University.
 Her interests include conservation biology, ecology, and the human dimensions of wildlife.
-Her current research is focused on assessing distribution, population structure, and predictors of road mortality for bobcats and gray foxes throughout Ohio.
+Her current research is focused on assessing distribution, population structure, and predictors of road mortality for bobcats throughout Ohio.
 In her free time, Heidi enjoys traveling and cuddling with baby animals.

-Matthew Kaunert, PhD student 2017-2021 (eastern hellbender conservation and ecology, co-advised by Dr. Stephen Spear at The Wilds).
+Matthew Kaunert, PhD student: Eastern hellbender conservation and ecology, co-advised by Dr. Stephen Spear at The Wilds.
 Matt is a proud native of western Pennsylvania.
 He received his B.S. in Biology from Allegheny College in 2011 and his M.S. in Biology from Georgia Southern University in 2013.
 His research interests include conservation biology, disturbance ecology, and herpetology.
 He has contributed to various wildlife research projects across the eastern US, working with such species as the Florida scrub lizard, red-cockaded woodpecker, and American alligator.
 His dissertation will focus on Eastern hellbender conservation in Ohio and Pennsylvania.

-Mihai Pop, PhD student 2015 – 2018 (Carpathian brown bear ecology and conservation, at University of Bucharest, co-advised with Dr. Laurentiu Rozylowicz).
-My work is focused on brown bear ecology, and it is aimed at understanding how the land use is influencing the bear movement ecology and conflicts with humans.
-I work with a small, but dedicated group of people at the NGO Asociation for the Conservation of Biological Diversity in Romania to infuse science into carnivore management in Romania.
+Mihai Pop, PhD student: Carpathian brown bear ecology and conservation (at University of Bucharest, co-advised with Dr. Laurentiu Rozylowicz).
+Mihai’s work is focused on brown bear ecology, and it is aimed at understanding how the land use is influencing the bear movement ecology and conflicts with humans.
+He works with a small, but dedicated group of people at the NGO Association for the Conservation of Biological Diversity in Romania to infuse science into carnivore management in Romania.